axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ## ToDo

 ### Server
+* use extension serializers
+* exchange auto JSON to BSON conversion in MongoObjectFactory / DomainObjectFactory for something suited for productive use
 * set fleet when creating race
 * editing course in the RaceBoardAdmin
 * persist tracking data (GPSFixStore)